sushitarou19930331/React-Native-practice/README.md

-# React-Native-practice This is practice for React Native
+# This is practice for React Native

+Guess number name from 1-5